Islamophobia in the United States: Religious harassment

 A former Muslim chaplain faced many years of anti-Muslim harassment because she was a Muslim and wore a hijab.
 When she worked at the New York state prison, her supervisor wanted her to leave her job.
 The supervisor told the former chaplain that it's hard to respect women who cover their hair.
 She was hired as a part-time Muslim chaplain at the Albion Correctional Facility in 2013 and resigned last year due to workplace conditions.
 While she was working there, she was denied a change to her work schedule that would've allowed her to attend the Jumah prayers by coming to work early.
 She was also refused to remove her shoes before entering the Muslim prayer area and denied access to prayer rugs.
-While the former chaplain was being faced with harassment, she went to counseling services and was placed on anti-depressant medication to help her cope with stress.
+While the former chaplain was being faced with harassment, she went to counselling services and was placed on anti-depressant medication to help her cope with stress.

 Disparate treatment

 In the case Al-Aqrabawi v.
 Pierce County, a Muslim man from Jordan had been educated as a physician abroad, but was only hired as a nursing assistant at a county mental health facility, to which the county originally stated that it was due to licensing issues.
 In addition to this, the plaintiff also experienced discriminatory comments by an LPN alluding to their suspicion that the plaintiff was a terrorist.
-The plaintiff also claimed that a fellow coworker said that "we have to send in our Phantoms and bomb their Mecca".
-These comments, in conjunction, with discriminatory licensing practices, led to the plaintiff suing on behalf of claims of failure to promote, discrimination, and hostile environment.
+The plaintiff also claimed that a coworker said that "we have to send in our Phantoms and bomb their Mecca".
+These comments, in conjunction with discriminatory licensing practices, led to the plaintiff suing on behalf of claims of failure to promote, discrimination, and hostile environment.